Veggie lovers (and veggie haters, actually) – rejoice! This Veggie Burrito Bowl is about to make it way easier to increase your vegetable intake.

-- Add chopped veggies (onion, zucchini, bell peppers, corn, and 1 tomato), black beans, garlic, and bouillon cubes, and stir and saute for 2-3 minutes.
+- Add chopped veggies (onion, zucchini, bell peppers, corn, and 1 tomato), black beans, garlic, and bouillon powder, and stir and saute for 2-3 minutes.

 - Add salsa, chicken broth, and water, and bring to a boil.
 Cover, reduce heat to low, and simmer for 20 minutes, until most of the liquid is absorbed and rice is cooked.

-- Mix in shredded cheese, and top with cilantro, avocado, and remaining tomato.
+- Stir and serve topped with cilantro, avocado, and remaining tomato.